On the convergence of the Willmore flow with Dirichlet boundary conditions: A Li-Yau inequality for open curves in

 Conversely, suppose that $h(t,\cdot)=u$ for all $t\geq 0$.
-Especially, by Remark \ref{rem:ste}, $u\in C^{\infty}([0,1])$ and, by \eqref{eq:lte-1}, $u$ is a reparametrization of a segment of a free elastica.
-However, by Corollary \ref{cor:clos-cond}, Lemma \ref{lem:exl-orb} and Lemma \ref{lem:en-orb}, there is no non-embedded segment of a free elastica with elastic energy below or equal to $8$.
+Especially, by \Cref{rem:ste}, $u\in C^{\infty}([0,1])$ and, by \eqref{eq:lte-1}, $u$ is a reparametrization of a segment of a free elastica.
+However, by \Cref{cor:clos-cond}, \Cref{lem:exl-orb} and \Cref{lem:en-orb}, there is no non-embedded segment of a free elastica with elastic energy below or equal to $8$.
 Thus, $\E(u) > 8$, a contradiction. \end{proof}